MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_wfactivitycomp.md

  Takes a checkpoint after the activity.
 This checkpoint is in addition to any checkpoints that are specified in the workflow.
 This activity common parameter is also a workflow common parameter.

- A "checkpoint" or "persistence point" is a snapshot of the workflow state and data that is captured while the workflow runs and is saved to a persistence store on disk. [!INCLUDE[wps_2](../Token/wps_2_md.md)] Workflow uses the saved data to resume a suspended or interrupted workflow from the last persistence point, rather than to restart the workflow.
+ A "checkpoint" or "persistence point" is a snapshot of the workflow state and data that is captured while the workflow runs and is saved to a persistence store on disk.
+Windows PowerShell Workflow uses the saved data to resume a suspended or interrupted workflow from the last persistence point, rather than to restart the workflow.

  Valid values: